bconnorwhite/npm-pd/README.md

 <br />

-> A CLI dashboard for NPM publishers.
+> A beautiful CLI dashboard for NPM publishers.

 ## Installation